ICAEW.com works better with JavaScript enabled.

 How does the deficit affect people and businesses?

 Borrowing more to run a larger deficit in the current year allows the government to avoid putting up taxes in the short-term.
-The downside is that doing so adds to the total amount of debt, increasing the interest bill and weakening the public finances – leading to the prospect of higher taxes in the future.
+The downside is that doing so adds to the total amount of debt, increasing the interest bill and weakening the public finances – leading to the prospect of higher taxes in the future if economic growth is not strong enough.

 There is also the risk that too much borrowing could cause debt investors to take fright, as happened following the ‘mini-Budget’ in October 2022 when interest rates rose sharply, and financial markets were disrupted.